 Second condition: The bane of responsiveness in the Byzantine model is the split brain attack where one party commits to $v$ and another party commits to $v’ \neq v$.

-To avoid this attack, a responsive commit strategy needs to hear from at least $>f+ (n-f)/2 = (n+f)/2$ parties, where $f$ denotes the number of Byzantine parties.
+To avoid this attack, a responsive commit strategy needs to hear from a majority of honest parties.
+So at least $>f+ (n-f)/2 = (n+f)/2$ parties, where $f$ denotes the number of Byzantine parties.

 This quorum size ensures that the condition cannot be satisfied for two non-faulty parties: while the $f$ Byzantine parties may potentially equivocate with the two non-faulty parties, only one of the two honest parties would have the honest majority $> (n+f)/2$.
 Consequently, in an execution with responsiveness, the number of non-faulty parties in the system $n-t$ needs to be at least $> (n+f)/2$ where $t\le f$ is the actual number of failures in the execution.